 - Block configuration m-function: This specifies the name of the configuration M-function for the black box.
 In this example, the field contains the name of the function that was generated by the Configuration Wizard.
 By default, the black box uses the function the wizard produces.
-You can however substitute one you create yourself. - Simulation mode: There are three simulation modes: - o Inactive: When the mode is Inactive, the black box participates in the simulation by ignoring its inputs and producing zeros.
-This setting is typically used when a separate simulation model is available for the black box, and the model is wired in parallel with the black box using a simulation multiplexer. - Vivado Simulator: When the mode is Vivado Simulator, simulation results for the black box are produced using co-simulation on the HDL associated with the black box. - External co-simulator: When the mode is External co-simulator, it is necessary to add a ModelSim HDL co-simulation block to the design, and to specify the name of the ModelSim block in the HDL co-simulator to use field.
+You can however substitute one you create yourself. - Simulation mode: There are three simulation modes: - Inactive: In this mode the black box participates in the simulation by ignoring its inputs and producing zeros.
+This setting is typically used when a separate simulation model is available for the black box, and the model is wired in parallel with the black box using a simulation multiplexer. - Vivado Simulator: In this mode simulation results for the black box are produced using co-simulation on the HDL associated with the black box. - External co-simulator: In this mode it is necessary to add a ModelSim HDL co-simulation block to the design, and to specify the name of the ModelSim block in the HDL co-simulator to use field.
 In this mode, the black box is simulated using HDL co-simulation. - 10.
 Set the Simulation mode to Inactive and click OK to close the dialog box. - 11.
-Move to the design's top level and run the simulation by clicking the Run simulation button 🖢; then double-click the Scope block.
+Move to the design top-level and run the simulation by clicking the Run simulation button